wasmerio/ate/doc/design.md

 of two) using distinctly different algorithms which ideally reside in different cryptographic groups.
-The idea behind this extra computation, complexity and key size is that if a weakness is found in one of the ciphers in the future then at least the second cipher will protect the customer data until a fix can be rolled out eliminate the weakness.
+The idea behind this extra computation, complexity and key size is that if a weakness is found in one of the ciphers in the future then at least the second cipher will protect the customer data for a reasonable amount of time until a fix can be rolled out to systemic eliminate the weakness.
 Given ATE is highly dependent on cryptography for its authentication and authorization models this is deemed an acceptable cost.

 `
 Note: When using cascading encryption separate encryption keys are generated using